-- We mean business.
-We do our best to run campaigns and projects that actually account for the scale of the climate crisis.
+We mean business.
+We do our best to run campaigns and projects that account for the full scale of the climate crisis.

-- We're playing for keeps.
-We pick bold, unrealistic fights — and then sometimes we win them.
+We're playing for keeps.
+We pick bold, ambitious fights — and often we win them.

-- We get how social change works.
-Even if we don't win a campaign, we're changing the politics of what's possible.
+We get how social change works.
+It's not just about winning campaigns — it's about changing the politics of what's possible.

-- We're good people to work with.
-Our staff are based throughout the world, but we mix up working remotely with in-person retreats, and have been known to throw a dance party or two.
+We're good people to work with.
+Our staff are based throughout the world, but we mix up working remotely with in-person retreats, and we've even been known to throw a dance party or two.